tidefastlimited/cuwb/README.md

-# CUWB Mock Site
+# CUWB Demo Site

-A mock marketing site for [CUWB.io](https://www.cuwb.io/) — Ciholas's Ultra-Wideband real-time location system product.
+A demo marketing site for [CUWB.io](https://www.cuwb.io/) — Ciholas's Ultra-Wideband real-time location system product.
 The site demonstrates what a content-depth and SEO authority strategy could look like for CUWB, based on the audit documented in [content-seo-cuwb.md](./content-seo-cuwb.md).

 The central argument of that audit: CUWB's technical substance is real, but it is packaged as product pages and documentation rather than as pages that match how buyers discover, compare, and justify RTLS purchases.
-This mock site builds out the missing content architecture — learn guides, technology comparisons, solution pages, deployment planning, and competitor comparison pages.
+This demo site builds out the missing content architecture — learn guides, technology comparisons, solution pages, deployment planning, and competitor comparison pages.

+## Live demo

+View the live demo site at [cuwb-5i5yi.ondigitalocean.app](https://cuwb-5i5yi.ondigitalocean.app).

 ## Introduction

-This is a **Next.js static mock site**, not connected to any CMS, backend, or real CUWB systems.
+This is a **Next.js static demo site**, not connected to any CMS, backend, or real CUWB systems.
 All content is hardcoded and representative.
 It is a working prototype for evaluating page structure, information architecture, and content strategy — not a production codebase.

 ## Site structure